-On Thursday morning, as delegates returned to the Adelaide Convention Centre for the final day of the 8th SNAICC National Conference the mood was of quiet contemplation after two days of learning and sharing.
+The final day of the 8th SNAICC National Conference, which attracted record-breaking numbers of 1230 delegates, was a mood of quiet contemplation after two full days of sharing and learning.

-The audience laughed and cried as children from the Kalaya Children’s Centre came on stage and performed songs in language – reminding us all of the importance of our work.
+The audience laughed and cried as the Kalaya Children came on stage and performed early years songs in language – reminding us all of the importance of our work.

 Dr Moana Eruera from the Oranga Tamariki: Ministry of Children, New Zealand began her presentation singing a moving song from her childhood about a mother and a child.